asymworks/ansible-role-baseline/README.md

 msmtp_default_account: default
 ```

-Whether the `msmtp` mail transfer agent is installed, and the account settings to use for it.
+Whether the `msmtp` mail transfer agent is enabled, and the account settings to use for it.
 Multiple accounts can be defined here using a YAML list with the options shown.
 The `tls` and `auth` options may be omitted, and both default to `false`.
 When no account is specified for the `msmtp` command, the account used is set by the `msmtp_default_account` variable.

 ## Role Facts